xlp0/PublishedVaults/StudyNotes/Literature/PKM/Tools/Open Source/IPFS.md

 IPFS was also tightly influenced by the popularity of [[Blockchain]] infrastructure, and can be used in conjunction with it to enable [[Web3]].

 Overall, IPFS aims to provide an alternative approach to traditional centralized file systems by creating a distributed and resilient network for storing and accessing data in a peer-to-peer manner.

+How does IPFS deal with long latency

+IPFS (InterPlanetary File System) deals with long latency in a few ways:

+1. Content addressing: IPFS uses content addressing to uniquely identify data based on its content.
+Each piece of data is assigned a unique hash that acts as its address.
+This allows IPFS to cache and distribute data across the network, reducing the impact of long latency by retrieving data from the nearest available source.

+2. Distributed network: IPFS is a peer-to-peer network where nodes share and distribute data amongst themselves.
+When a file is requested, IPFS automatically searches for the nearest node storing that file and retrieves it from there.
+This distributed nature helps mitigate long latency by reducing the distance data needs to travel.

+3. Caching: IPFS nodes are designed to cache frequently accessed content locally, making it accessible even during periods of high latency or when the original source is offline.
+This caching mechanism further reduces the impact of long latency by allowing users to retrieve content from nearby nodes instead of relying on distant sources.

+4. BitSwap protocol: IPFS uses a protocol called BitSwap, which facilitates efficient exchange of blocks between nodes in the network.
+BitSwap allows nodes to request only specific blocks they need for a file instead of transferring entire files, reducing bandwidth requirements and improving performance in scenarios with high latency.

+By combining these techniques, IPFS aims to minimize the impact of long latency by caching popular content locally, distributing files across multiple nodes, and optimizing data transfer between peers in a decentralized manner.